CViT: Continuous Vision Transformer for Operator Learning: Experimental Details

 \paragraph{CViT.} For the 1D advection equation, we create a tiny version of CViT to ensure the model size is comparable to other baselines.
 Specifically, we use a patch size of 4 to generate tokens.
 The encoder consists of 6 transformer layers with an embedding dimension of 256 and 16 attention heads.
 A single transformer decoder layer with 16 attention heads is used.

-For the shallow water equation and Navier-Stokes equation, the CViT configurations are detailed in Table \ref{tab:cvit_models}.
+For the shallow water equation, compressible and incompressible Navier-Stokes equations and diffusion reaction equations, the CViT configurations are detailed in Table \ref{tab:cvit_models}.
 While we use a patch size of $8 \times 8$ by default, we use a smaller patch size of $4 \times 4$ when training CViT-L for the Navier-Stokes problem.
 We find that using a smaller patch size better captures the small-scale features in flow motion, leading to improved accuracy.

 \paragraph{DeepONet.} For the DeepONet, the branch network (encoder) is an MLP with 4 hidden layers of 512 neurons each.
 The trunk-net (decoder) also employs an MLP with 4 hidden layers of 512 neurons.